rastersoft/tabletwm/README.md

     keyboard_lang:us
     onscreen_keyboard_map:us
-    launcher_command:/usr/bin/xterm
+    launcher_command:tabletlauncher

 The first entry specifies that the physical keyboard layout must be US.
 This is set by calling to **setxkbmap**.

 The second entry specifies that the on-screen keyboard layout must be US (so the layout will be taken from the file /etc/tabletwm/us.keymap).

-The third entry still doesn't work, but will contain the command to launch when the user touches the green button.
+The third entry contains the command to launch when the user touches the green button.
+By default is *tabletlauncher*, but can be changed to other, if desired.

 The lines must not contain blank spaces.